1.5 to 3 hours

 During the first two weeks, do not do any exercise at all.
-Even minor aerobic exercises can increase your swelling and result in longer recovery times.
+Even minor aerobic exercises can increase swelling and result in longer recovery times.

 6 weeks after your breast uplift, you should be able to resume all kinds of sports and exercise again.

-Due to the side effects of anaesthesia, you will not be able to drive immediately after your procedure.
-You must, therefore, arrange for a family member or friend to escort you home.
+Due to the side effects of anaesthesia on your judgement, coordination, and awareness, you will not be able to drive immediately after your procedure.
+You must, therefore, arrange for someone to escort you home.

 Your surgeon may recommend a number of different techniques to aid the healing of your scars.
-These techniques can include the following:

 The amount of time you need to take off depends on the type of job you have.
 If your work involves lots of physical activity, you may need to take up to 2 weeks off.
 If however, it doesn’t, then you will need to take only 1 week off.